marcomer/SauceTool/README.md

 ## Helper Functions
 ### `SAUCE_get_error()`
 Get an error message about the last SAUCE error that occurred.
-An empty string will be returned if no SAUCE error has yet to occur.
+An empty string will be returned if no SAUCE error has occurred yet.

+### `SAUCE_clear_error()`
+Clear the last error message.
+Will do nothing if no SAUCE error has occurred yet.

 ### `SAUCE_set_default(SAUCE* sauce)`
 Fill a SAUCE struct with the default fields.
 ID and Version fields will be set